aaronralls/aaronralls.github.io/_posts/2019-11-21-What-is-new-in-Azure-this-week.md

 *__Why is this a big deal?__*

+![Rating 5 of 10][Rating5of10]

+I give this update 5/10 Astronauts because it's an existing tool that has been brought into the Microsoft Unified Support model.

 Microsoft Unified Support is the new support model that is replacing the Microsoft Premier Support program that was [announced in 2017][MicrosoftUnifiedSupportAnnouncement].

 By adding the Secure Code Analysis toolkit to the support program you should be able to get better help from Microsoft resources.

-I give this update 5/10 Astronauts because it's an existing tool that has been brought into the Microsoft Unified Support model.

 ## Training for Azure DevOps Engineer Expert Exam AZ-400